setrar/MALIS/projects/proj2/README.md

 1. Improve your proficiency in the use of coding tools and libraries for machine learning by building a full project from scratch .
 ---

+## Part I – Implementing a perceptron algorithm from scratch:

+***Task 1***.
+Your first task will be to code the perceptron algorithm in a file called `perceptron.py`.

+This time, you will not be provided with a skeleton file.
+To be consistent with the previous project, you will need to create a class named Perceptron, which should have the following two methods:
+1. train – with the necessary steps to train a perceptron
+2. predict – with the necessary steps to predict the labels y of a group of samples X.

+You may add any other functions that you consider necessary.

+Make sure you debug your code, to verify that it works accordingly.
+You may consider comparing it against `scikit-learn` implementation for validation.

+***Task 2***.
+Document your code.

 &#x274C; NOT FINISHED

 - [ ] Task 4.
 Solve exercises 2.3 and 2.4 from The Elements of Statistical Learning.